Midwyche Cottage home swap

 About the location

-We are up a private track off the A228 in a semi rural situation, and situated adjacent to the Oast Park Pay and Play Golf Course, there is a field in front of the cottage and we are not overlooked at the back.
+We are up a private track off the A228 in a semi rural situation, and there is a field in front of the cottage and we are not overlooked at the back.
 We are in the middle of three old beamed Kentish farm cottages.
 The surroundings at the bottom of the farm track are busy, but we are in a little haven of our own, in what used to be pear orchards and strawberry fields.
-These have now been converted to the Golf course.

-It is possible to follow the footpath alongside the Golf course and walk over the fields to the pub in Birling.
+It is possible to follow a footpath and walk over the fields to the pub in Birling.
 Our cat once followed us there - and all the way back!

 While we are located up a private farm track it is but two minutes from the nearby junction 4 of the M20 motorway, from where Dover is but a 40 minute journey away and in the opposite direction, a drive to London is about an hour.